Connected through Games

 The mission of Games Against Loneliness is personal to the Founder because he knows the struggle of being isolated and lonely.
 It's a way to pay it back and pay it forward to whoever is reading this, sitting at home, feeling stuck unheard, unseen, and unconnected.
 We are coming to help.

-Yes, but also no. Currently the website and promotional materials are in English because it's easier for the Founder to work with and German website and materials are coming soon.
+Yes, but also no. Currently the website and promotional materials are in English because it's easier for the us to work with and German website and materials are coming soon.
+Eventually, more languages sourced by the community will be available to all Members.

 Yes, initially.
 We love Berlin, we live in Berlin, and we can do everything in person in Berlin.